thepacketgeek/thepacketgeek.github.io/README.md

 # Sandbox

-Build and run the site with jekyll:
+Build and run the site with zola:

 ```
-$ bundle exec jekyll serve
+$ zola serve
 ```